Download PDF

 Tetra Tech, Bangkok, Thailand

-As Chief of Party, directed all project operations and managed a team of 30 full-time staff and long-term consultants working throughout Southeast Asia in support of USAID's Bangkok-based Regional Development Mission for Asia.
-Oversaw the full, on-time, and successful completion of all project objectives and deliverables, from mid-term through closeout.
-Project's success has been recognized through receipt of a 2019 Technology Merit Award from the Environmental Business Journal and the 2019 Tetra Tech Excellence Award for Technical Achievement.
-Held an active US Government security clearance.
+Led the USAID Oceans and Fisheries Partnership, a $20 million, 5-year regional project working to combat illegal, unreported, and unregulated (IUU) fishing, strengthen sustainable fisheries management, and conserve marine biodiversity across Southeast Asia.
+As Chief of Party, directed all project operations and strategy from mid-term through successful closeout, managing a team of 30 full-time staff and long-term consultants across multiple countries for the Regional Development Mission for Asia, U.S. Agency for International Development (USAID).
+Oversaw the full, on-time delivery of all project objectives and deliverables.
+The project received a 2019 Technology Merit Award from the Environmental Business Journal and the 2019 Tetra Tech Excellence Award for Technical Achievement.
+Worked under an active US Government security clearance.

 February 2017March 2018